Constance Markievicz: Early life

+Markievicz was born Constance Georgine Gore-Booth on 4 February 1868 at 7 Buckingham Gate, London to Henry Gore-Booth (later Sir Henry Gore-Booth, 5th Baronet) and Georgina Mary Gore-Booth (née Hill, later Lady Georgina Gore-Booth).
+Markievicz's father was an Anglo-Irish arctic explorer and later landowner and landlord of Lissadell House, and her mother was British and founded the Lissadell School of needlework.
+Following the death of her paternal grandfather Sir Robert Gore-Booth, 4th Baronet in 1876, Markievicz's father became the 5th Baronet of Artarman and took over the running of the family estate.

-Constance Georgine Gore-Booth was born at Buckingham Gate in London in 1868, the elder daughter of the Arctic explorer and adventurer Sir Henry Gore-Booth, 5th Baronet, an Anglo-Irish Protestant landlord who administered a 100 km2 estate, and Georgina, Lady Gore-Booth, née Hill.
-During the famine of 1879–1880, Sir Henry provided free food for the tenants on his estate at Lissadell House in the north of County Sligo in the north-west of Ireland.
-Their father's example inspired in Gore-Booth and her younger sister, Eva Gore-Booth, a deep concern for working people and the poor.
+The eldest of five siblings, Markievicz was the sister of the poet and labour activist Eva Gore-Booth.
+During the Irish Famine of 1879, Markievicz's father reinstated the Carney and Drumcliffe Relief Committees and provided free food donations to his tenants.
+Their father's example inspired in Gore-Booth and her younger sister, Eva, a deep concern for working people and the poor.
 The sisters were childhood friends of the poet W. B. Yeats, who frequently visited the family home Lissadell House, and were influenced by his artistic and political ideas.
 Yeats wrote a poem, "In Memory of Eva Gore-Booth and Con Markiewicz", in which he described the sisters as "two girls in silk kimono, both beautiful, one a gazelle", the gazelle being Eva, whom Yeats described as having "a gazelle-like beauty".
 Eva later became involved in the labour movement and women's suffrage in Great Britain, although initially Constance did not share her sister's ideals.